ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 dev.off()
 {% endhighlight %}

+{:refdef: style="text-align: center;"}
 ![]({{ site.url }}/assets/hr_plot3.jpg){:height="200px" width="600px"}
+{:refdef }

 Surprisingly, having a work accident did not seem to be the reason for leaving.
-Moreover, there was less probability of leaving if the employee was promoted.
+On the other hand, expectedly there was less probability of leaving if the employee was promoted.

 {% highlight R %}
 p3.pct <- hr_data %>%